DanPearce/CI_PP4_TheForum/README.md

 ### Fonts and Icons
 #### Fonts
-There main font used throughout the website is [Overpass](https://fonts.google.com/specimen/Overpass), I chose this as while designing the logo.
-As I wanted to use a font that felt natural and joined the words 'theforum' easily, I landed on this font as I felt this was achieved with this font!
+The main font used throughout the website is [Overpass](https://fonts.google.com/specimen/Overpass), I chose this whilst designing the logo.
+As I wanted to use a font that felt natural and joined the words 'theforum' easily, I landed on this font as I felt this was achieved.

 The other font used is [Nunito](https://fonts.google.com/specimen/Nunito) and this is simply to make the footer fonts stand out and be seperated from the main site.